The Best Southwest Glamping Road Trip

 Grand Staircase-Escalante National Monument

-The scenic drive from Capitol Reef to Under Canvas Zion, your next glamping spot, is 4 hours, 213 miles.
+The scenic drive from Capitol Reef to Under Canvas Zion, your next glamping spot, is 4 hours and 213 miles away.

 On your way, explore Willis Creek Slot Canyon in Grand Staircase-Escalante National Monument.
 Accessed near the town of Cannonville, Utah, this easy, 3-mile out and back hike starts in a gorgeous canyon that’s initially relatively wide and narrows dramatically as you reach the 1.5-mile point.
 You’ll be walking alongside or in Willis Creek as you explore.
 Get there early in the morning to beat the heat.
 If rain is in the forecast, do not do this hike as flash floods can be catastrophic in canyons.